Great Balls of FIRE II: The evolution and destruction of star clusters across cosmic time in a Milky Way-mass galaxy: Present-day Cluster Properties

-Second, Figure \ref{fig:lz} shows that the \textit{ex situ} GCs are not the only ones on isotropic or even retrograde orbits about the galaxy.
+Second, Fig.\ \ref{fig:lz} shows that the \textit{ex situ} GCs are not the only ones on isotropic or even retrograde orbits about the galaxy.
 Even the GCs formed at low initial $R_{\rm GC}$ in the main galaxy are on isotropic orbits.
 This is because while the present day orbits of \textit{ex situ} clusters are set by the orbits of their infalling hosts, the orbits of the \textit{in situ} CMC-FIRE clusters are largely set by the morphology and dynamical state of the galaxy at the time that the clusters formed.
 Approximately 6 Gyr ago, the MHD \texttt{m12i} galaxy transitioned from a bursty, chaotic phase of star formation to a smooth phase where most star formation occurred in the newly-formed thick disk \citep{Ma2017, Stern2021, Yu2021,2022arXiv220304321G}\footnote{Note that while these references analyzed to the non-MHD version of the \texttt{m12i} galaxy, the MHD version we employ here also undergoes a similar transition \cite[at $5.7$\,Gyr lookback time, instead of the 6.15\,Gyr identified in][]{Yu2021}.
-See Figure 1 of \citetalias{GBOF}.}.
-Because we have defined our GCs as those clusters older than 6 Gyr, they are preferentially formed on isotropically distributed orbits \citep[following the velocity distribution of the gas, ][]{2022arXiv220304321G}, while the younger clusters are preferentially formed within the disk \citep[though we emphasize that our choice of 6 Gyr was actually based upon the youngest GCs in the MW, and for consistency with the literature,][]{Pfeffer2018}.
+See Fig.\ 1 of \citetalias{GBOF}.}.
+Because we have defined our GCs as those clusters older than 6 Gyr, they are preferentially formed on isotropically distributed orbits \citep[following the velocity distribution of the gas, ][]{2022arXiv220304321G}, while the younger clusters are preferentially formed within the disk \citep[though we emphasize that our choice of 6 Gyr was actually based upon the youngest GCs in the MW, and for consistency with the literature, e.g.,][]{Pfeffer2018}.
+Thus, we can conclude that the main differences between our GC population and that of the MW arise from the specific assembly history of the \texttt{m12i} galaxy itself.
+Had the transition occurred at an earlier time in \texttt{m12i}, our GC population would likely be closer in age and metallicitiy to those in the MW.
+This suggests that there may be a connection between the orbits of metal-rich and metal-poor clusters in the MW and the formation of the most massive GCs during the transition from bursty to disky star formation; we will explore this potential connection in a future work.